 There may be instances where it is appropriate for the lead agency (who holds chairing responsibility) to change during the course of the MARM process, in order to support the best possible outcomes for the individual.
-Any such changes must be communicated promptly to all relevant agencies involved in the MARM.
+Any such changes must be communicated promptly to all relevant agencies involved in the MARM, including the MARM Coordinator.

 Consent to hold a MARM should be sought from the adult wherever possible, and they should be actively encouraged to participate in the process.
-However, the absence of consent does not prevent a MARM from proceeding.
+However, the absence of consent does not prevent a MARM from proceeding in situations where significant risks have been identified.

 Under common law, professionals may act without consent if it is necessary to prevent serious harm, in line with the principle of necessity.